-John P. Blanchard, age 41, has served as our Vice President and General Manager, Industrial and Specialty Products since September 2011.
-Mr. Blanchard possesses over 19 years' experience in a variety of industries, including nonwovens, composites, building materials and pharmaceuticals.
+John P. Blanchard, age 42, has served as our Vice President and General Manager, Industrial & Specialty Products since September 2011.
+Mr. Blanchard possesses over 20 years' experience in a variety of industries, including nonwovens, composites, building materials and pharmaceuticals.
 Prior to joining us, Mr. Blanchard held various positions of increasing responsibility with Johns Manville from 2005 to September 2011, including Global Business Director from December 2010 to September 2011 and Global Business Manager from February 2008 to December 2010.
 Mr. Blanchard earned a B.S. in Chemical Engineering from Michigan Technological University and an M.B.A. from the University of Michigan.

-Bradford B. Casper, age 40, has served as our Vice President of Strategic Planning since May 2011.
+Bradford B. Casper, age 41, has served as our Vice President of Strategic Planning since May 2011 and was promoted to Chief Commercial Officer in May 2015.
 Before joining us, Mr. Casper was at Bain & Company, Inc., where he held various positions from 2002 to May 2011 in the United States, Australia and Hong Kong, most recently serving as a Principal from July 2010 to May 2011.
 Mr. Casper earned a B.S. in Accounting from the University of Illinois at Urbana-Champaign and an M.B.A. from the Wharton School at the University of Pennsylvania.

-Christine C. Marshall, age 53, has served as our General Counsel and Corporate Secretary since November 2012.
+Christine C. Marshall, age 54, has served as our General Counsel and Corporate Secretary since November 2012.
 Prior to joining us, Ms. Marshall served as Vice President and General Counsel of the Security Technologies Sector of Ingersoll Rand Company from September 2010 to January 2012.
 From 2005 to 2010, Ms. Marshall held various positions of increasing responsibility with Tyco International, including General Counsel of Tyco Flow Control Americas from January 2008 to May 2010.
 Ms. Marshall earned a B.A. degree from Harvard University and a J.D. degree from Georgetown University School of Law.

-Donald A. Merril, age 50, has served as our Vice President and Chief Financial Officer since January 2013 and served as our Vice President of Finance from October 2012 until his appointment as Chief Financial Officer.
+Donald A. Merril, age 51, has served as our Vice President and Chief Financial Officer since January 2013 and served as our Vice President of Finance from October 2012 until his appointment as Chief Financial Officer.
 Previously, Mr. Merril had served as Senior Vice President and Chief Financial Officer of Myers Industries Inc. from January 2006 through August 2012.
 Prior to serving at Myers Industries, Mr. Merril held the role of Vice President and Chief Financial Officer, Rubbermaid Home Products Division at Newell Rubbermaid Inc. from 2003 through 2005.
 Mr. Merril has a B.S. in Accounting from Miami University.

-David D. Murry, age 53, has served as our Vice President of Talent Management and Chief Human Resources Officer since October 2011.
+David D. Murry, age 54, has served as our Vice President of Talent Management and Chief Human Resources Officer since October 2011.
 Prior to joining us, Mr. Murry was the Director of Human Resources and Talent Management for Arkema, a diversified chemicals company, from October 2005 to October 2011.
 He has held positions of increasing leadership with Armstrong, Dell, and Alcoa.
-Mr. Murry oversees our Human Resources function for the Company.
 Mr. Murry earned a B.S. in Mining Engineering from Texas A&M University and a Master's of Science in Management from Antioch University.

-Bryan A. Shinn, age 53, has served as our President since March 2011 and as our Chief Executive Officer and a member of the Board since January 10, 2012.
+Bryan A. Shinn, age 54, has served as our President since March 2011 and as our Chief Executive Officer and a member of the Board since January 2012.
 Prior to assuming this position, Mr. Shinn was our Senior Vice President of Sales and Marketing from October 2009 to February 2011.
 Before joining us, Mr. Shinn was employed by the E. I. du Pont de Nemours and Company from 1983 to September 2009, where he held a variety of key leadership roles in operations, sales, marketing and business management, including Global Business Director and Global Sales Director.
 Mr. Shinn earned a B.S. in Mechanical Engineering from the University of Delaware.
-As a result of these and other professional experiences, Mr. Shinn possesses particular knowledge and experience in operations, sales, marketing, management and corporate strategy that strengthen the Board's collective qualifications, skills and experience.